Essential Oils vs. Fragrance Oils

 Our essential oils are 100% pure unless otherwise stated.
 Learn more in our Essential Oil Philosophy.

 However, not everything in nature produces an essential oil – you won’t find strawberry or vanilla.
 That means there are fewer options to choose from.
 It’s also important to read the descriptions before use.
 Citrus essential oils fade in cold process soap, oils like cinnamon and clove can’t be used in leave-on products, and others like juniper berry can’t be used if you’re pregnant or if you have kidney problems.

 - Choose from favorites like tea tree, lavender, peppermint

 - Some can fade in cold process soap, some can’t be used in leave-on products, others can’t be used with certain health conditions

-Fragrance Oils are synthetic.
+Fragrance oils are synthetic.
 They’re created with a mix of aroma chemicals and natural ingredients like essential oils, extracts, and resins.

 Just one fragrance oil can be made up of 40-80 materials – luxury perfumes are often made with 5 times that number.
-You can choose from more than 200 scents with multiple notes, including Champagne Fragrance Oil, Coastal Rain Fragrance Oil, and Moonstone Fragrance Oil.
+You can choose from more than 200 scents with multiple notes, including Champagne Fragrance Oil, Coastal Rain Fragrance Oil, and Moon Child Fragrance Oil.
 You’re not limited to natural sources that produce essential oils.